TheJalpa/decay-stack/moddownloader/README.md

 Instructions:

-1. Populate dayzvars.py - this is imported into the following scripts.
+1. Populate branchname.py - this is imported into the following scripts.
 It is worth noting that in order to even download mods for dayzservers on steamcmd you need steam credentials.
 You also need to tell the script where your dayzserver lives, and where your steam lives.

+    Each of these will be for each map you configure.
+So for instance if you're running deerisle, make a deerisle.py with the vars for homedir, steamcmdhomedir, steamlogin, steampass.

+    Likewise if you're running a map like melkor, make a melkor.py with those vars filled out.

+    This will require you to also have folders setup where this script is deployed in your base directory.
+    The file structure should look like
+    ./
+    ./scripts
+    ./map1
+    ./map1/profile
+    ./map1/map
+    ./map2
+    ./map2/profile
+    ./map2/map

+    For purposes of examples a "deerisle.py" has been created in here.

 This is so the script can copy items from the workshop to your server, and symbolically link them.

 2. Populate modlist.txt with a list of all mods you want installed and will use on your server.
     This should be mods you can download from steamcmd.
 Each should be a new line.
+    This will live within your ./mapxyz/ folder.
+You should have this in each map you have for the mods you want to run for that map.

 Example: